koneke55/sk.github.io/_pages/about.md

 ## PhD Application Statement

-I am actively seeking **PhD positions in Electrical & Computer Engineering** with a focus on **Machine Learning**, **Computer Vision**, and **Embedded AI Systems**.
+I am actively seeking **PhD positions in Electrical & Computer Engineering or Computer Science** with a focus on **Machine Learning**, **Computer Vision**, and **Embedded AI Systems**.
 My research goal is to develop intelligent, resource-efficient systems that can operate in real-world environments—bridging the gap between theoretical ML advances and practical hardware implementations.

 I bring strong interdisciplinary training, hands-on research experience, and a publication record.
 I am eager to contribute to cutting-edge research under the mentorship of leading faculty in top-tier programs.